 - Organising a Srebrenica Memorial Day on 11th July

-- Community events or activities likely to foster greater harmony in our society
+- Community action or activities likely to foster greater harmony in our society

 - Educational activity allowing school children and/or students to learn about the consequences of hatred